karinamachado/onboarding/README.md

 #### Our culture work:
 * Library:

-  We have simple libary with books and ebooks.
+  We have simple library with books and ebooks.

   You can acess the ebooks in our [Google Drive Folder](https://drive.google.com/open?id=1EnDg8twChbCLBKIV2T3dVgP715rXnA8Z) in **BIBLIOTECA > EBOOKS**.
 We have ebooks of Development, Design and Business!
 Feel free to pick any of these ebooks.

   All of our books is in **Jump** and we concetrate all of it there.
-You can see all of our books [here](https://drive.google.com/open?id=1es6DFswvtE-uriYD_Eqoc90DTMemY2hhqXt7OYnycRw) in our loan sheet if it is free or not.
+You can see all of our books [here](https://drive.google.com/open?id=1es6DFswvtE-uriYD_Eqoc90DTMemY2hhqXt7OYnycRw) in our loan sheet if it is available or not.
 If you want a book which it's lent, you can talk with the actual responsible to know when it will be free.
 * Communication:

   Our communication is in [Slack](https://slack.com/).
   Communication is one of our values as a company and we think it's very important!

-  Every morning at 10:00 am, we make our **Scrum Daily** with all teams in Slack:
+  Every morning at 10:00 am, we do our **Scrum Daily** with all teams in Slack:
   * Development - iOS, Android and Web
   * Design
   * Management

-  We use each channels in slack to make our Scrum Daily
+  We use teams channels to do our Scrum Daily

 * Trello: